Automattic/jetpack/readme.txt

 * Enhancement: Jetpack Settings have improved keyboard accessibility.
 * Enhancement: Improved RTL support for After the Deadline, Carousel, Contact Form, Comics CPT, Custom CSS, Omnisearch, Publicize, Related Posts, Slideshow short code, Tiled Gallery, Widget-Visibility and Widgets Gallery.
 * Enhancement: Contact Form: Add an "Empty Spam" option.
-* Enhancement: i18n: Change the priority of where plugin_textdomain is hooked that the plugins can better translate Jetpack.
+* Enhancement: i18n: Change the priority of where plugin_textdomain is hooked so that the plugins can better translate Jetpack.
 * Enhancement: Monitor: Displays how often the site is checked for downtime.
-* Enhancement: Shortcode: Added Mixcoud shortcode and oEmbed support.
+* Enhancement: Shortcode: Added Mixcloud shortcode and oEmbed support.
 * Enhancement: Social Links: Improved handling of customizer hooks in non-admin context.
 * Enhancement: Stats: The smiley image is gone by default.
-* Enhancement: Stats: Added link to the configure page for stats so that it is stats settings page is easier to find.
+* Enhancement: Stats: Added link to the configure page for stats so that the stats settings page is easier to find.
-* Enhancement: Theme Tools: Added the responsive videos to theme tools so that themes can easier support responsive videos.
+* Enhancement: Theme Tools: Added the responsive videos to theme tools so that themes can support responsive videos more easily.
 * Update: Updated Genericons to version 3.1, new icons for website, ellipsis, foursquare, x-post, sitemap, hierarchy and paintbrush.
 * Bug Fix: Contact Form: Prefix function to avoid conflicts with other plugins.
 * Bug Fix: Custom CSS: Admin UI has a responsive layout.